-- 1. Submit a requisition to Purchasing, with supporting documentation including at least one quotation.
-The supporting documentation must reference the requisition number.
-Purchasing will process the requisition and create a purchase order.
-The department may request a blanket (open) purchase order if multiple purchases, for the same or similar types of items, from the same vendor are anticipated during the fiscal year. - 2.
+- Submit a requisition to Purchasing, with supporting documentation.
+Departments should seek at least two quotes unless it is otherwise in the best interests of the County.
+One quote is acceptable, two quotes are preferred.
+Purchasing will review the requisition for approval and establish a purchase order as appropriate.
+The department may request a blanket purchase order if multiple purchases, for the same or similar types of items, from the same vendor are anticipated during the fiscal year. - 2.
 Use a County procurement card (CAL-Card) subject to the cardholder's purchase limit, commodity authorization, and the prohibited and restricted CAL-Card purchases detailed in Manual Section 9.5. - 3.
-Use personal funds for small, unanticipated purchases and request petty cash reimbursement as detailed in Manual Section 5.4.

-(b) Services Purchases to \$5,000
+Use personal funds for small, unanticipated purchases and request petty cash reimbursement as detailed in Manual Section 5.4. - (b) Services Purchases to \$5,000

 Departments are authorized to make purchases for services up to \$5,000, unless the services are covered under master services agreements.
 However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300 D).
 Departments are authorized to select a service provider at this level by submitting a requisition to Purchasing.
-Purchasing will process the requisition and establish a purchase order for the service.
-If multiple payments are anticipated, Purchasing may establish a blanket (open) purchase order for the service.
+Purchasing will review the requisition for approval and establish a purchase order for the service as appropriate.
+If multiple payments are anticipated, Purchasing may establish a blanket purchase order for the service.
 Departments are encouraged to seek assistance from Purchasing to identify potential service providers as necessary.
+One quote is acceptable, two quotes are preferred.